 Why your brain works against you (and what causes anxiety)

-Why your brain reacts to fear (even when you know it’s not real - even Zombies!)
+Why your brain reacts to fear (zombies!) -even when you know they aren’t real

 Fear and anxiety are not always logical, but the brain treats them as real threats.
 Even when you know something isn’t dangerous, your body can respond as if it is, affecting how you think, feel and behave.